Alaska governor has skin cancer removed from forehead

 ANCHORAGE, Alaska — Alaska Gov. Mike Dunleavy’s office announced Friday that biopsies of skin variations removed from his forehead confirmed a basal cell carcinoma, or a mild form of skin cancer.

-Dunleavy’s spokesman Matt Schuckerow says Dunleavy took precautionary measures with his dermatologist this week, which left a series of sutures on his forehead.
+Dunleavy’s spokesman Matt Shuckerow says Dunleavy took precautionary measures with his dermatologist this week, which left a series of sutures on his forehead.

 Shuckerow says the carcinoma was removed.
 He also says Dunleavy and his doctor believe potential risks were addressed with the routine procedure.